Safety & Prevention

-The immune system is comprised of various cells, organs, glands and fluids in the body that are designed to fight off germs through the production of special proteins known as antibodies.
+The immune system is comprised of various cells, organs, and fluids in the body that are designed to fight off germs through the production of special proteins known as antibodies.
 Immunity is simply the body’s protection system against diseases.

-Considering the fact that immunization involves introducing antigens into the body, no matter how weak they are, it is not a good idea to “overload” your child’s immune system.
+Because immunization involves introducing antigens into the body, no matter how weak they are, it is not a good idea to “overload” your child’s immune system.
 This is why there is a standard schedule for special immunization for children, helping to introduce the elements over a period of time as their bodies grow stronger and fight off the disease.

 Have A Long, Healthy Life with Proper Immunization

 Immunization has made once-common diseases ineffective within the world’s population.